Full Form of ASBA – Applications Supported by Blocked Amount

 - The issuer company guarantees through ASBA that the blocked amount for the IPO is not used or misused for other purposes.

 - Till the allotment date, the investor can revise, withdraw, or cancel his bid for the shares.
 The blocked amount changes as the revised bid.

 - Revision of bid is made easy in ASBA compared to the earlier system, where the investor had to provide whole new bid papers along with destroying the previous ones.

 - The investor can check the status of the bid online.

 It is the process defined by SEBI to make the subscription process for IPO easy for the investor.
-Earlier the amount had to be given out through cheques which would be blocked/unusable till the allotment date.
-With the ASBA, the investor not only earns the interest on the amount but also the refund in case of non-allotment of shares is easy.
+Earlier, the amount had to be given out through cheques, which would be blocked/unusable till the allotment date.
+With the ASBA, the investor earns the interest on the amount, and the refund in case of non-allotment of shares is easy.
 SEBI has made ASBA compulsory for all the SCSB banks for the IPO subscription.
-It is an automated process that is executed through banking applications, thus excludes all the manual intervention needed during the allotment and refund of the funds back to the investor.
-When the shares are allotment to a particular investor, the blocked amount is debited from his/her account and the share is credited to the linked Demat account.
+It is an automated process executed through banking applications, thus excluding all the manual intervention needed during the allotment and refund of the funds back to the investor.
+When the shares are allotted to a particular investor, the blocked amount is debited from his/her account, and the share is credited to the linked Demat account.

-This has been a guide to the Full Form of ASBA i.e (Applications Supported by Blocked Amount) and its meaning.
-Here we discuss how does ASBA works with its features, benefits, and importance.
+This has been a guide to the Full Form of ASBA (Applications Supported by Blocked Amount) & its meaning.
+Here we discuss how ASBA works with its features, benefits & importance.
 You may refer to the following articles to learn more about finance –